What is Exception Report: A Comprehensive Guide

 Best Practices for Exception Reporting

-Now that we know what exception reports are and how they work, it’s important to talk about how to make the best use of them.
-These exception reporting best practices will help businesses make sure their reports are effective and easy to understand.
+These best practices will help businesses make sure their reports are effective and easy to understand.

 Here’s the information added into a table for clarity: